rajinder-yadav/micro_test/README.md

 Testing just got a whole lot simpler, faster and fun to get done, you have no more excuse not to test!
 I wrote it because I believe writing tests and setting up a test project should be simple and painless.

+### Group - Getting Help

+If you have questions or suggestions for improvements, join the MicroTest community on Gitter [MicroTest Group](https://gitter.im/devmentor-org/microtest)

 ## Super Fast Execution
 Micro Test is blazing fast, an order of magititue faster than other C++ test frameworks, which I consider unnecessarily large and complex.